Nitishrai1/BackendProjects/Week11/serverlessbackend/notes.md

 when should we have to use the serverledd architecture 1when you have to get off the ground fast and dont want to look to the deployment 2 when thier is less trafic on your site

+Cloudfare worker dont use the node run time or bun also known as v8 engine

+wrangler is a CLI which is used on cloudflare

+now express is not used in cloudflare and hence hono come into picture which help us to create route like get post in cloudflare
+Hono is a routing libraray used to craete routing like operation like access to headers body midlewire database etc